9 Tips for Staying Strong When Trying to Adopt - Baby Chick

 2. Do Your Research

-“It is also important that you talk to many sources and find a team you trust.
+“It is also important to talk to many sources and find a team you trust.
 You are your own advocate.
 You do not want to jump in and begin the process before you have done your due diligence.
-However, after you have found a team you feel safe with, trust the process.
+However, trust the process after finding a team you feel safe with.
 The more you try to control, the harder it will be.” –Megan

 3. Find Community